 Hall of Fame

-In his prime, Snider was on a sufficient par with fellow New York City superstar center fielders Willie Mays and Mickey Mantle that the matter of who was the best of "Willie, Mickey, and the Duke" (as a popular song lyric of the day sang) was largely a matter of a fan's home team loyalty.
+In his prime, Snider shared the limelight with fellow New York City superstar center fielders Willie Mays and Mickey Mantle, and the popular song "Willie, Mickey, and the Duke" (as a popular song lyric of the day sang) was largely attested to his immense skill and popularity.

-However, as good as he was eventually Mays and Mantle outpaced him.
-This had much to do with his slow but steady climb towards Cooperstown, starting out with just 17% of the vote in his first year of eligibility before topping the necessary 75% for induction a full ten years later.
+However, as good as he was eventually Mays and Mantle outpaced him when Cooperstown votes were cast.
+His slow, steady climb toward Cooperstown, started with just 17% of the vote in his first year of eligibility before topping the necessary 75% for induction, a full ten years later.
 The fact he played most of his career and all his prime in a hitter's park also contributed, taking some of the sheen off his stellar hitting statistics.
-Even so, his 407 career home runs - now buried scores deep on an inflated All-time list - were #10 on it when he retired, that's how high up in the sport's pantheon Snider once stood.
+Even so, his 407 career home runs - now buried scores deep on an inflated All-time list - stood at #10 when he retired.

 Duke and Jackie